danmasta/angular-google-maps/README.md

     map.geo().locate().then( function( position ) {
       //do stuff
     });</pre>
-    Note that this function has a fallback incase geolocation is not supported, or fails, in either case the callback parameter is a <a href="https://developers.google.com/maps/documentation/javascript/reference?csw=1#LatLng">google.maps.LatLng class</a>
+    Note that this function has a fallback in case geolocation is not supported or fails, in either case the callback parameter is a <a href="https://developers.google.com/maps/documentation/javascript/reference?csw=1#LatLng">google.maps.LatLng class</a>
   </tr>
   <tr>
     <td><pre>getDirections()</pre></td>